kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

 27. Which AWS services provide a way to extend an on-premises architecture to the aws cloud?
 (Select TWO)
     - A. Amazon EBS.
     - B. Amazon Connect.
-    - C. AWS Storage Gateway AWS CLOUD PRACTITIONER DUMPS.
+    - C. AWS Storage Gateway.
     - D. Amazon CloudFront.
     - E. AWS Direct Connect.